 PACE (Program of All-Inclusive Care for the Elderly)

 For PACE participants who live in the community, the HCBS-style maintenance allowance applies.
-PACE participants who transfer to a NF (rare; typically <5% of PACE census) flip to institutional PNA.
+PACE participants who transfer to a nursing facility (a small share of the PACE census) flip to institutional PNA.
 Authority: 42 USC § 1396u-4(b)(2)(C); CMS PACE manual.

 Hospice in NF